-Join Gerry O'Brien for an in-depth discussion in this video Understanding exception flow, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Understanding exception flow, part of Learning C#.

 Within the .NET framework's structured exception handling flow,…we have to understand how exceptions get handled…within the application, either when structured exception handling…code exist or doesn't exist in the application.…When an exception is generated, we refer to it as being thrown.…So, the .NET frame work will throw exceptions…back to our code when it encounters one.…We can intercept those exceptions and handle them.…We can also re-throw those exceptions and pass them back up the stack if we decide…that we don't want to handle them or maybe…there's structured exception handling earlier on in the code.…